LETTER TO EDITOR

 How to cite this article:

 Dangi S, Kothiwala R, Meherda A. Comparative study of efficacy and safety of Lactic acid versus Glycolic acid chemical peels in the treatment of melasma.
-Indian Journal of Clinical Dermatology.
+JDA Indian Journal of Clinical Dermatology.
 2018;1:83-86.

 Melasma is a common, acquired, symmetric hyperpigmentation commonly involving the cheeks, forehead, upper lip, nose, and chin.1 It predominantly affects women (90%) and is common in individuals with Fitzpatrick skin type IV-VI.
 Different modalities like keratolytics (tretinoin, resorcin, glycolic, and trichloroacetic acids, etc.) and depigmenting agents (hydroquinone, kojic and azelaic acids) are being used but chemical peeling provides more rapid response than topical therapy.2 Chemical peels create injury at a specific skin depth and causes exfoliation that stimulates new epidermal growth and collagen with more even distribution of melanin.3 Most commonly used peels include phenol, trichloroacetic acid (TCA), alpha hydroxyacids (AHAs), and beta hydroxyacids.